prisect/dimanet/README.md

 ## Yeah
 That's all... for now, but this was an awesome project to make.
+Want to see some AI related projects I made?
+Visit [Dima's website](https://dimaonline.fr/) to find out more!
 You are welcome to contribute to dimanet anytime!
+Thank you!